Please wait, loading...

 Posted on 10/21/2019 by GeoData Plus

 The past 2 years have been an extremely exciting time for GeoData Plus, but more importantly, very exciting for its customers.
 If you haven't followed us closely, we've made quite a number of changes.
 Early in 2018, GeoData Plus expanded its coverage from New York and New Jersey to all fifty states.
-More recently, we added market data to our national public record, substantially augmenting our property data and valuation tools.
+More recently, we for sale and for rent listings, substantially augmenting our property data and valuation tools.
 Earlier this month, we made another enhancement to our data and valuation tools, by including automated valuation models in almost all of our property reports.

 What is an Automated Valuation Model?